LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 B2.5-EIRENE *ITER 535* and standalone *AUG 16151*.
 For details on how to run each case refer to  and to  to run it with Catalyst.

+.. note::   A tutorial on the use of the **Catalyst**
+            is available in section :ref:`catalyst-tutorial`.

 Running the case
 ----------------